Robert Edward Cruickshank: Early life

 Cruickshank was born in Winnipeg in 1888, the first born of 5 children.
 His two brothers and two sisters were born in England.
 His youngest brother, John, died at the age of 10 in 1913, tripping as he alighted from a moving tram and fracturing his skull.
 He had been out shopping with a friend to buy a Scout's cape.
 His middle brother, Percy, also volunteered for the Army, and was killed while serving in the Royal Fusiliers on the Western Front in 1917, aged 19.
 He is buried in France.

 Cruickshank moved to England at the age of 3; his father also called Robert originated from Aberdeen.
 His father had apparently been working with the Canadian Pacific Railway as an accountant.
 After the family arrived in England they initially lived in Islington according to the 1891 Census but by the 1901 Census had moved to Woodford.
 From 1903 to 1904 he was educated at Bancroft's School, Woodford, Essex.
 After leaving school, he worked as a travelling salesman, joining first Lipton, then the Lever Company.
 He was very interested in military matters and joined The City of London Yeomanry (Rough Riders), a volunteer unit 1908–1911.

 At some stage his family moved to Harringay, North London, and he became involved in the Scouting movement shortly after it was established.
-He became an Assistant Scoutmaster.
+He became an Assistant Scoutmaster in the 53rd North London Troop.
 He was also involved in local politics and was noted as a good speaker.
 He supported Percy Alden MP in several election campaigns.